-Sony Xperia Z1 introduced with 20.7-megapixel camera, lens-style cameras also officialAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia Z1 introduced with 20.7-megapixel camera, lens-style cameras also officialAlex Wagner - Editorial Director of News and Content

 The IFA 2013 madness continues!
 Sony today held its IFA press conference in Berlin, and just as expected, the company officially took the wraps off of the Xperia Z1 smartphone.
 The Z1 is Sony's new flagship handset, sporting a 5-inch 1080p Triluminos display and the same dust and water resistant OmniBalance design that we've seen on other recent Xperia devices, such as the Xperia Z and Xperia Z Ultra.

 The backside of the Xperia Z1 is where we find one of the phone's tentpole features.
 The Z1 sports a 20.7-megapixel camera with a 1/2.3-inch Exmor RS for mobile CMOS image sensor, G Lens with 27mm wide angle lens and f/2.0 aperture and BIONZ image processing tech.
 Yeah, that thing's packed to the brim.

 The camera goodies don't stop at the hardware, though, as Sony is also including a handful of camera-centric software features.
 Those include Timeshift Burst, which allows the Z1 to capture 61 images in just 2 seconds, as well as a Social Live mode that lets users broadcast video to Facebook and view comments directly on their device.